Getting Started with OLake for MongoDB

 If you have turned on "normalization": true

-file, expect the below Level 1 Flattening of JSON data.
+for you streams, expect the below Level 1 Flattening of JSON data.

 Read more about JSON flattening here - Flatten Object Types and Query Arrays in Semi-Structured Nested JSON